p2sr/SourceAutoRecord/docs/p2tas.md

 **Movement input manipulation** - For more advanced usage, it is sometimes necessary to make a tiny adjustment of the movement input vector, even if it means sacrificing strafe accuracy.
 These parameters can be used for that:
   - `<number>usdeg`, `<number>osdeg` - sets an offset, in degrees, for a calculated movement direction. `usdeg` will understrafe, bringing movement vector closer to velocity vector and causing weaker turn, while `osdeg` will overstrafe, bringing movement vector further away from velocity vector and causing bigger turn.
   - `<number>us`, `<number>os` - controls understrafing and overstrafing, similarly to `usdeg` and `osdeg`, however, these accept scalar values, where unit value for both (`1us` and `1os`) are equivalent of bringing movement direction yielding most acceleration to the closest direction yielding no acceleration in both ways.
-  - `<number>` - using suffix-less number parameter is treated as an input strenght - movement input vector will be scaled by that number.
+  - `<number>` - using suffix-less number parameter is treated as an input strength - movement input vector will be scaled by that number.

 Additional notes: